theirishpenguin/cucumber-js_console_errors/README.md

 environment is running minified Javascript) ***
 ```

-Also, if you are using capybara-screenshot or something similar you
+Also, if you are using capybara-screenshot or something similar you should see
-should see the error in the screenshot.
-Inspecting the HTML, if you
+the error in the screenshot.
+If you inspect the HTML you will also see the
-debug it, will also let you see the error (near the bottom of the HTML
+error (near the bottom of the HTML source).

-source).
+## TODO
+* Tests
+* Configuration
+* Possible to support drivers other than selenium
+* Fix if Rails.env == 'test' at end of "Cucumber::JsConsoleErrors::inject_script" line

 ## Contributing